 The Corporation was established by Chapter 220, of the Laws of 1990 (the Act, as amended) to issue up to \$4.7 billion in long-term debt in order to finance certain local assistance payments made by the State, in addition to bonds necessary to fund a capital reserve account, costs of issuance and a limited amount of capitalized interest.
-The fiscal year ended March 31, 2014 was the twenty-third year of the Corporation's existence.
+The fiscal year ended March 31, 2015 was the twenty-fourth year of the Corporation's existence.
 The Corporation's continued operations are entirely dependent upon the annual appropriations received from the State.
-Pursuant to the Act establishing the Corporation, the State deposits sales and use tax revenues equal to a rate of taxation of one percent into a special fund (the Local Government Assistance Tax Fund, or the Fund), which is used by the State to make necessary payments to the Corporation.
+Pursuant to the Act establishing the Corporation, the State deposits sales and use tax revenues equal to a rate of taxation of one percent into a special fund (the "Local Government Assistance Tax Fund", or the "Fund"), which is used by the State to make necessary payments to the Corporation.
 Payments of debt service on the Corporation's bonds are made from appropriations received from the State.
-The Corporation's necessary payments to the appropriations received from the State.
+The Corporation's bonds are made from appropriations received from the State.

 In accordance with the Municipal Assistance Refinancing Act effective July 1, 2003, the Corporation is also responsible for annually certifying, through June 30, 2034, the release of \$170 million out of the Fund after appropriation by the Legislature, for payment to the City of New York or the Mayor's assignee.
-Subsequent to the Act, the Sales Tax Asset Receivable Corporation ("STARC", the assignee) was created by the City of New York to securitize the annual payments from the Fund used to refinance all bonds of the Municipal Assistance Corporation for City of New York ("MAC") and all debt of the City of New York held by MAC.
+Subsequent to the Act, the Sales Tax Asset Receivable Corporation, the assignee ("STARC") was created by the City of New York to securitize the annual payments from the Fund used to refinance all bonds of the Municipal Assistance Corporation for the City of New York ("MAC") and all debt of the City of New York held by MAC.
 In August 2003, the New York State Court of Appeals found that any annual payment required by the State could not interfere with the Corporation's bondholders' rights.
 Amounts in excess of the payment to STARC and the Corporation's needs are transferred from the Fund to the State's General Fund after the Corporation's and other requirements have been met as provided by statute.

 The Corporation's Enabling Act requires the State to enter into an agreement with the State Comptroller whereby the Comptroller is made the exclusive agent for issuance of the Corporation's bonds and notes.
 Exclusive Agent agreements to date have also delegated the administration of a number of on-going responsibilities including the investment of the Corporation's funds.
 The Corporation utilizes the staff of the Office of the State Comptroller, the Division of the Budget and the Attorney General in order to provide for on-going operational activities at no cost to the Corporation.
-The Corporation is governed by a seven-member Board of Directors, comprised of the State Comptroller and the Director of the Budget of the State of New York, both of whom serve "ex officio," and five other Directors appointed by the Governor.
+The Corporation is governed by a seven-member Board of Directors, comprised of the State Comptroller and the Director of the Budget of the State of New York, both of whom serve ex officio,1 and five other Directors appointed by the Governor.
 Three seats on the Board are currently vacant.
-In addition, the Secretary to the Senate Finance Committee of the New York State Senate and the Secretary to the Ways and Means Committee of the New York State Assembly are non-voting representatives on the Board.
+In addition, the Secretary to the Senate Finance Committee of the New York State Assembly are non-voting representatives.

-&lt;sup>1 The Enacted Budget for State Fiscal Year 2014-15 (Section 46-d of Part I of Chapter 55 of the Laws of 2014) included language to amend the Corporation's Enabling Act to provide the Board's Ex Officio Board members with the ability to designate a representative or representatives to attend meetings of the Board in their place, and to vote or otherwise act in their absence.
+1 The Enacted Budget for State Fiscal Year 2014-15 (Section 46-d of Part I of Chapter 55 of the Laws of 2014) included language to amend the Corporation's Enabling Act to provide the Board's Ex Officio Board members with the ability to designate a representative or representatives to attend meetings of the Board in their place, and to vote or otherwise act in their absence.
 Since the amendment was enacted both the Comptroller and the Budget Director have designated representatives.